mlrun/demos/README.md

 - Collect (ingest), prepare, and analyze data
 - Train, deploy, and monitor an ML model
-- Create and run an automated ML pipeline

 You'll also learn about the basic concepts, components, and APIs that allow you to perform these tasks, including